-There is no legal definition as to what constitutes as ‘short-term’ sickness absence, but it is typically considered as a period less than four weeks.
-They can be incredibly costly for your school, both financially and in terms of the disruption they cause to teaching and learning.
+There is no legal definition for a ‘short-term sickness absence’, but it is typically considered a period of less than four weeks.
+They can be harmful to your school, both financially and in terms of the disruption to teaching and learning.

-Every school should have a sickness absence policy, which clearly outlines the procedures that both management and employees should follow.
+Every school should have a sickness absence policy.
+This policy should clearly outline the procedure that both management and employees should follow.

 It should set out the time period within which your employees should inform the school if they are unable to work and define who they should contact and how this should be reported.

-It is recommended that you state that employees should call in sick over the phone and, in the event they are unable to do this, request them to get someone to call in on their behalf.
+We recommended that you state that employees should call in sick over the phone.
+In the event they are unable to do this, request that they have someone to call in on their behalf.

-A sickness absence policy will be bespoke to your school, but common features include:
+A sickness absence policy will be bespoke to your school, but there are common features all policies should include:

 Your policy should be clearly communicated to all employees and easily accessible to them.